Last Updated on March 10, 2023 by Dominique de Merteuil

 DISCLOSURE: I’m part of an affiliate program, and I get a small commission when you purchase a product through the links in this post.
 That’s how I keep my website alive, for which I’m very grateful to you.
 Shopping via my affiliate links comes at no additional cost to you.
 All opinions expressed here are mine, and I only recommend products I love.

-The Little Black Dress-How it all Started
+The Little Black Dress-How It All Started

 The very controversial Duchess of Windsor, Wallis Simpson, once said,